 Commercial cinema is often kind to its weaker protagonist.
 Particularly in absence of an ensemble cast, the design is such that the weakling gets to experience a meteoric rise after hiccup-laden beginnings.
 In Lootera, Motwane’s heroine (Sonakshi Sinha plays Pakhi) gets no such luxury.
 An asthma patient, Pakhi is a lonely yet confident soul who lives a somewhat uneventful life in her mansion located in the quaint Bengali town of Manikpur in the early 1950s.
 An endearing child-woman, Pakhi has been kept away from worldly vices.
 Her encounter with Varun Srivastav (Ranveer Singh) is what changes her life over.
 One tumultuous twist after the other, her world turns around – to never get back to where it was, or what she wanted it to be.
 But, hey, isn’t Pakhi the leading lady in a commercial Hindi film?
 Why does she remain the needy until the last frame?
 Does the film avenge the injustice that was meted out to her father?
 The answer is a big no.

 A perplexed Pakhi questions Varun at one point, “Mujhse pyaar karte ho, Varun babu?
 Mera dil rakhne keliye to haan bol dijiye…”

 All we see is a stone-faced Varun.

-Motwane and Bhavani Iyer’s screenplay do not think twice before lending its characters shades as human as possible.
-Damn the hero’s journey, our character does not get anything they want in life.
+This way, Motwane and Bhavani Iyer’s screenplay do not think twice before lending its characters shades as human as possible.
+Damn the hero’s journey, the characters do not get anything they want in life.
 It is this sense of deficiency that makes Lootera all the more fascinating.
 There is no victory, no crescendos of happiness.
 All we are told is that life moves on for good.

 A celebration of gaze